-'''

-Setup Summary

-========

-Root User DN:

-cn=Directory Manager

-LDAP Listener Port: 389

-HTTP Listener Port: disabled

-Enable SSL on LDAP Port 3636

-Secure Access:

-Enable SSL on HTTP Port 8443

-Create a new self-signed certificate

-Generate default trust store

-Start Server when the configuration is completed
+Setup Summary Root User DN: LDAP Listener Port: HTTP Listener Port: Secure Access: Start Server when the configuration is completed · 1 server with the parameters above e setup parameters again Enter choice [1]:

-What would you like to do?

-1) Set up the server with the parameters above

-2) Provide the setup parameters again

-3) Cancel the setup

-Enter choice [1]:

-'''

 20.Once setup is complete, you are prompted to begin the server configuration.
 Select whether you want to create an initial basic configuration using the create-initial-proxy-config tool, whether you want to configure by hand using dsconfig, or whether to quit and configure your Identity Proxy later.
 You need to configure your Identity Proxy later if you plan to use custom schema in your deployment.
 For more information about configuring your Identity Proxy using this tool, see Using the create-initial-proxy-config Tool.